|

 are resident staff, the quality of life and working conditions will be second to none.

-with lectures, panel discussions, and tours to introduce many different facets of the village it’s past and present.
+food, along with lectures, panel discussions, and tours to introduce many different facets of the village it’s past

+and present.
 Founder and community activist, Ronald J. Shawley created the Village logo.
-We welcome you our fellow Americans, to help in
+We welcome you our fellow Americans,

-our efforts as we continue to build a community, in which we will preserve our various ethnic backgrounds, and provide our
+to help in our efforts as we continue to build a community, in which we will preserve our various ethnic backgrounds, and

 Ronald J. Shawley